mozilla/skywriter/docs/releases/notes062.html.markdown

 Bug Fixes
 ---------

-* Settings can now be set via the "settings" property in the Bespin options (bug 543969)
+* Settings can now be set via the "settings" property in the Skywriter options (bug 543969)
 * Undo/redo are working again in Firefox (bug 549986)
 * Tab width is user-customizable